 While the format will allow an end user to specify nonsense file formats (ie. Combining some arbitrary admin tracking table with payments with vehicles with org hierarchy) there is no requirement that the tool validate that formats make sense or only cover a single import area.
 It is left as an exercise of the user to know and understand the type of data they are bringing into the system.
 That being said, the format specification should implement an ‘OMIT’ or ‘NULL’ mapping for a field from a input file so that a single file could be processed with multiple formats into multiple tables.
 For instance, an employee list of cab drivers with vehicle details about their cabs could be processed with a format to populate employee data and then again to process vehicle data.

 As stated above, the tool should indicate to the user if there was a problem with parsing the format description.
 The input file should be nominally checked against the format description only with regards to the length of a row.
 Lines of the input file which are too short should cause a halt action and an error message should indicate the offending line number.
-Line which are too long in the input file should either show up as warnings or be ignored; again, the user should be familiar with their data but at the same time it should not be a requirement to map all the fields in a file when you only need the first x.
+Lines which are too long in the input file should either show up as warnings or be ignored; again, the user should be familiar with their data but at the same time it should not be a requirement to map all the fields in a file when you only need the first x.
 The target should be given a cursory check that it is, in fact, an Access file and that the fields specified in the format definition do exist in its tables.

 Any error previously with a ‘halt’ action should prevent any data being loaded into the Access file.
 No partial loads.